marekweb/blowhash-php/README.md

 function).
 There is no longer any reason to use any other hashing scheme.

-Comparison to `phpass`
+Comparison to phpass
 ----------------------

 The Blowhash class is loosely based on `phpass`, a high quality password hashing library, with the following modifications:

  - Use of the native bcrypt algorithm only (introduced in PHP 5.3).
- - Removal of fallback portable hash implementations.
+ - Removal of the inferior fallback portable hash implementations.
- - Replacement of the base64 function with the native PHP version.
+ - Replacement of the base64 function with a native PHP call.
  - Replacement of the random bytes generator with a faster solution.

 As a result, Blowhash has significantly less overhead than `phpass` while keeping the same power.